 Why Heart-Healthy Choices Are Extra Important for Women With Migraines

-A new study found that the headaches were linked to an increased risk of stroke.
+A study found that the headaches are linked to an increased risk of stroke.

-Women who get migraine headaches may also have a higher-than-average risk of stroke, according to a study presented this week at an American Heart Association scientific meeting.
-The findings are preliminary, and not yet published in a peer-reviewed medical journal.
-But they aren’t the first to suggest a link between the two conditions, either.
+Women who get migraine headaches may also have a higher-than-average risk of stroke, according to a study presented at an American Heart Association scientific meeting in late 2016.
+The findings were later published in Volume 130 of The American Journal of Medicine, a peer-reviewed journal from the Alliance for Academic Internal Medicine, but they aren’t the first to suggest a link between the two conditions.

 Most of that increased risk was due to stroke: Women who got migraines were 2.3 times more likely to have had a stroke during the study than those who didn’t.